motech/motech-contrib/commcare-api/doc/README.md

   The *mappings* specify which fields of the form we care about.
 The left-hand-side of the mappings can be got by looking at the CSV/JSON exports from CommCareHQ.
 Normally, they'll look like "form|Mother|Name" or "form|Mother_Name".
 The right-hand-side of the mappings specify the key of the resulting fields.

+  There are two modules specified in the JSON.
+All the forms belonging to each module are fetched, and only if all the forms are fetched properly is the whole module considered to have been fetched properly.
+If not, the previous fetch tokens are not updated and the partially fetched forms will be rejected.

 Description of the process
 --------------------------